 A quadratic map is a continuous $2$-branched piecewise-monotone map.
 We shall study a much broader class of maps, admitting discontinuities.
-In this subsection, we present results concerning almost-semicontinuity and statistical stability for general piecewise-monotone families.
+In Sections~\ref{sec:ausce}--\ref{sec:npesq} we present results concerning almost-semicontinuity and statistical stability for general piecewise-monotone families.
 There are also results pertaining to the thermodynamic formalism for an individual map.

-\begin{definition} For $d \geq 2$, a map $f$ defined on a pairwise-disjoint collection $I_1, I_2, \ldots, I_d$ of non-degenerate subintervals of a bounded interval $I$ is called a \emph{($d$-branched) piecewise-monotone map} if $f$ maps each $I_j$ into $I$ and, on each $I_j$, $f$ is continuous and strictly monotone. \end{definition} We shall assume throughout the paper, without loss of generality, that $d \geq 2$.
+\begin{definition} For $d \geq 2$, a map $f$ defined on a pairwise-disjoint collection $I_1, I_2, \ldots, I_d$ of non-degenerate subintervals of a bounded interval $I$ is called a \emph{($d$-branched) piecewise-monotone map} if $f$ maps each $I_j$ into $I$ and, on each $I_j$, $f$ is continuous and strictly monotone. \end{definition} We shall assume throughout the article, without loss of generality, that $d \geq 2$.
 Otherwise the entropy of the map, and thus of any invariant measure, would be zero.

 In the presence of more than one such map, we write $I_j(f)$ for $I_j$.
 A branch $I_j$ of $f$ is called \emph{full} if it is mapped by $f$ onto $I$.
 We do not specify here whether the subintervals $I_j$ are open or closed.
 Since the domain of $f$ need not be the whole interval $I$, iterates for some points may not be defined.
 However, for any invariant probability measure, almost every point has all iterates defined.
 Moreover, almost every point is recurrent.